CrimsonEdgeHope/ngx_stream_minecraft_forward_module/README.md

 > [!IMPORTANT]
 > - This module relies on [stream module](https://nginx.org/en/docs/stream/ngx_stream_core_module.html).
 > - Only suitable for Minecraft Java protocol since Netty rewrite.
-> - This module has not been fully tested, only limited number of protocols will be accepted by the module.
+> - This module has not been fully tested.
+> - Nginx no earlier than 1.11.5 can pass compilation with this module.

 ## Compilation